-The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fulfill the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2017 (Growth Plan).
+The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fulfil the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2017 (Growth Plan).
 As a part of the MCR, the City is conducting a review of designated Employment Land to determine if any lands warrant conversion to a non-employment use.

 View Schedule E-1 of the Urban Hamilton Official Plan to see which lands are designated “Employment Land” in the City.